Quite Complete Real Closed fields: Real Closed Fields

 \section{Real Closed Fields}

-Any ordered field embeds in a real closed field, and in fact has a unique real closure.
+Any ordered field embeds into a real closed field, and in fact has a unique real closure.
 We will find it convenient to work mainly with real closed fields throughout.
 Accordingly, we will need various properties of real closed fields.
 We assume some familiarity with quantifier elimination, real closure, and the like, and we use the following consequence of $o$-minimality.
 (Readers unfamiliar with $o$-minimality in general may simply remain in the context of real closed fields, or in geometrical language, {\it semialgebraic geometry}.)

-\begin{fact} \begin{enumerate} \item Let $K$ be a real closed field, and let $f$ be a parametrically definable function of one variable defined over $K$.
-Then $f$ is piecewise monotonic, with each piece either constant or strictly monotonic; that is we can find finitely many intervals (allowing $\infty$ and $-\infty$ as end points), $f$ is constant strictly more or strictly \dec\ on each interval.
-Moreover this holds uniformly and definably in definable families, with a bound on the number of pieces required, and with each piece an internal whose endpoints are definable from the defining parameters for the function. \end{enumerate} \end{fact}
+\begin{fact} Let $K$ be a real closed field, and let $f$ be a parametrically definable function of one variable defined over $K$.
+Then $f$ is piecewise monotonic, with each piece either constant or strictly monotonic; that is we can find finitely many intervals (allowing $\infty$ and $-\infty$ as end points), $f$ is constant or strictly increasing or strictly \dec\ on each interval.
+Moreover this holds uniformly and definably in definable families, with a bound on the number of pieces required, and with each piece an interval whose endpoints are definable from the defining parameters for the function. \end{fact}